-When the House is in session you will occasionally need to be Excused for Business of the House (no form is required for this).
-There are many reasons you may need to leave the chamber during session: A committee may meet (with approval of the Speaker); meeting with your Senator or the Governor.
-When these situations arise, please check-in (and out) with the Chief Clerk each time you exit the chamber and upon your return.
+While the House is in session, members may occasionally need to be Excused for Business of the House; no form is required for this.
+There are many reasons members may need to leave the chamber during session but not leave the building: a committee may meet (with approval of the Speaker), or a Senator or the Governor may request an urgent meeting, etc. When these situations arise, please check-in (and out) with the Chief Clerk each time you exit the chamber and upon your return.
 This will ensure that you are reflected as "Excused for House Business" as opposed to "Absent" on any votes while you are away.
 This also ensures the House always has a quorum; and assists us in locating you if a Call of the House is invoked.